ITU-BDSA2025-GROUP9/Chirp/docs/report.md

 # Ethics

 ## License
+We chose an MIT license for our project.
+It leaves many opportunities for others to use our project, while still giving us credit for our work without creating any obligations towards us.
+We felt this fit the project best.

 ## LLMs, ChatGPT, CoPilot, and others
 During the development of our project, Large Language Models (LLMs) were used for various parts of